Black Sifichi: Film

-Sifichi narrative skills have been used for the films "Hear me, children yet-to-be-born" by Sandy Amerio - "Dial H-i-s-t-o-r-y" by Johann Grimonprez.
-The 2009 short film 'Les Songes D'Edmee" by Jerome Lefdup.
+Sifichi narrative skills have been used for the films "Hear me, children yet-to-be-born" by Sandy Amerio, "Dial H-I-S-T-O-R-Y" by Johan Grimonprez and the 2009 short film 'Les Songes D'Edmee" by Jerome Lefdup.

 Radio, vocals, video

 Radio productions include 'Wet Dreams of The Pope' text by Bart Plantenga and Black Sifichi for Dutch National Radio,'Pamplemousse by Yoko Ono' directed by Helena Villovitch for Radio France And Locked Out vs RBS for Radio Creation day.

 In October 2009 Sifichi created the electronic and vocal work "Reaching For The Centre of Your Mind" (text and sound) for the Centre Georges Pompidou and Optical Sound records.

 Sifichi has also made the full length video "Twist Over" with visual artist Roma Napoli with texts by Paul Lafargue.
 Another film entitled "Escape" which creates the strong effect of falling, "The Fly", "Scrolls : Volumes 1 & 2" and provides the visuals for Lena and The Floating Roots Orchestra.